-Some people, however, are highly sensitive to even small doses of recreational drugs and this sensitivity leads to such drugs being one of their internal causes of disease.
+Some people, however, are highly sensitive to even small doses of recreational drugs.
+This sensitivity leads to such drugs being one of their internal causes of disease.

 Regular use long-term of recreational drugs will damage the body’s resources into the indefinite future, even after use of the drug has stopped.
 Cannabis, for example, often seems to scatter the brain’s ability to take clear long-term decisions and to concentrate properly.

 Immunisations can cause long-term damage and become important internal causes of disease if the body fails to react properly to them at the time.
-(Even then, there is the suspicion of ongoing damage, not manifested until many years later.)
+(Even then, there is the suspicion of ongoing damage, not appearing until many years later.)

 An appropriate reaction is usually a mild fever and sweating, possibly with a rash.
 This shows that the body’s defensive qi has recognised the invasion and, as with any disease invasion, has gone through its inbuilt way of exteriorising it.

 Where the reaction either fails to materialise or is so small as to be hardly noticeable, the body will eventually produce Latent Heat.
-If the reaction is severe, with great fever, thirst etc, one cannot be sure that the body has successfully rid itself of the toxin that may still produce symptoms from Latent Heat in the future.
+If the reaction is severe, with great fever, thirst etc, one cannot be sure that the body has successfully rid itself of the toxin.
+It may still produce symptoms from Latent Heat in the future.

 Latent Heat is, in theory, capable of facilitating the development of many highly debilitating diseases.

 That a therapy is ‘natural’ is irrelevant!
 Herbs, acupuncture, homoeopathic remedies, even manipulation, may all be damaging when used wrongly.

-Wrong treatment can also be suppressive, in that it appears to clear the symptoms, but at the price of their return later or, subsequently, in some other, supposedly unrelated form.
+Wrong treatment can also be suppressive.
+It appears to clear the symptoms, but they return later.
+Alternatively they may return in some other, supposedly unrelated form.

 For more on this idea, click Suppression.

-If you would like to discuss your health with a qualified acupuncturist in SE Scotland or Edinburgh, where the author of this site works, click on Edinburgh Acupuncturist.
+To discuss your health with a qualified acupuncturist in Edinburgh, click on Edinburgh Acupuncturist.
 If you live elsewhere, click BAcC.